clojure/data.xml/README.md

 ## Namespace Support

-Parsing and emitting XML namespaces are supported and use JDK built-in classes.
+Parsing and emitting XML namespaces are supported and use the JDK built-in QName class.
 Below is an example of parsing an XHTML document:

     (parse-str "<?xml version=\"1.0\" encoding=\"UTF-8\"?>
                 <foo:html xmlns:foo=\"http://www.w3.org/1999/xhtml\">